Overview: What are burns?

 Older people, on the other hand, are more likely to suffer burns in home fires.
 Therefore, be careful with possible sources of fire such as candles or cigarettes.
 An underestimated source of danger for scalding is too hot water in the bathtub, if you cannot get out of the tub quickly enough.
 Therefore, before taking a bath, you should always check the temperature.

-Course and prognosis of burns
+Course and healing time of burns

 The course of a burn or scald depends on how badly the tissue is damaged and how much skin is affected.
 The age and any previous illnesses of the person concerned also play a role.
 For example, diabetes mellitus can make wound healing more difficult.

-Burns: Treatment depending on extent and severity
+Treatment of the burn depending on the extent and severity

 The treatment of a burn or scald depends on whether it has just happened or happened some time ago.
 Thus, in the case of an acute burn or scald, fast and proper first aid is important.